Tenebrie/moonflower/README.md

 ## Planned features

-- `useCookies` hook to work with cookies
-- `useAuthentication` hook for native auth
 - Support for list query params
 - Proper support for router-level middleware
 - Ability to output spec as file